feature-engine/feature_engine/docs/user_guide/encoding/OrdinalEncoder.rst

+.. _ordinal_encoder:

+.. currentmodule:: feature_engine.encoding

 OrdinalEncoder
 ==============

-The OrdinalEncoder() replaces the categories by digits, starting from 0 to k-1, where k is the number of different categories.
-If you select "arbitrary", then the encoder will assign numbers as the labels appear in the variable (first come first served).
-If you select "ordered", the encoder will assign numbers following the mean of the target value for that label.
+The :class:`OrdinalEncoder()` replaces the categories by digits, starting from 0 to k-1, where k is the number of different categories.
+If you select **"arbitrary"** in the `encoding_method`, then the encoder will assign numbers as the labels appear in the variable (first come first served).
+If you select **"ordered"**, the encoder will assign numbers following the mean of the target value for that label.
 So labels for which the mean of the target is higher will get the number 0, and those where the mean of the target is smallest will get the number k-1.
 This way, we create a monotonic relationship between the encoded variable and the target.

+**Arbitrary vs ordered encoding: examples**

+**Ordered ordinal encoding**: for the variable colour, if the mean of the target for blue, red and grey is 0.5, 0.8 and 0.1 respectively, blue is replaced by 1, red by 2 and grey by 0.

+**Arbitrary ordinal encoding**: the numbers will be assigned arbitrarily to the categories, on a first seen first served basis.

+Let's look at an example using the Titanic Dataset.

 .. code:: python